 “Mmm-hmm,” Michael seemed un-phased.
 “Is this a subscription model?
 Advertising?
 Walk us through the financials.”

 He thought this was a real pitch, Harriet realized.
 He had every right to think this was a real pitch.
 She slowed her breathing even further in anticipation.
 Michael’s venture capital boutique in the Redwood dome was known for its foresight in supporting God Tech unicorns.
-Christian apps, VR and dome experiences were a $3 trillion industry, all of it majority-owned by Michael.
-Anyone coming in to pitch would normally have already cleared five levels of pre-screening thanks to Harriet’s iron fist, which meant the financials and business model were always air-tight.
+Christian apps, VR and dome experiences were a $3 trillion industry, all of it majority-owned by Redwood, Inc. Anyone coming in to pitch would normally have already cleared five levels of pre-screening thanks to Harriet’s management, which meant the financials and business model were always air-tight.
 Harriet muttered at the AI assistant device on her wrist to punish whoever on her staff had not done their job properly this time.